Canvas FAQs for SWOSU University Faculty

 Does Canvas have a spellchecking tool?

 No, Canvas does not have a built-in spellchecker.
-Your browser may have a spellchecker and if so, it will typically underline in red the words that it thinks aren't spelled correctly; then you can right-click or otherwise choose the correct spelling.
+Your browser may have a spellchecker and if so, it will typically underline in red the words that it thinks are not spelled correctly; then you can right-click or otherwise choose the correct spelling.
 Mozilla Firefox has such a feature that will function inside the text boxes that are part of Canvas Pages, Assignments, etc.

 Can I switch my Canvas courses to a language other than English?